adippl/k8s-tutorial-cluster/README.md

 * prometheus (basic separate instance)

-##configs use 2 domains
+## configs use 2 domains
-###dmz.homelab.domain - your private domain
+* dmz.homelab.domain - your private domain
-###your.real.domain.on.cloudflare - real domain managed by Cloudflare
+* your.real.domain.on.cloudflare - real domain managed by Cloudflare

-This domain is used to generate TLS via letsencrypt dns01.
+Real domain is used to generate TLS via letsencrypt dns01.
 You can use external-dns to confiure dna A/AAAA records for this domain in Cloudflara.
 I'm using pihole on my network because I don't want to expose DNS info about my private services.